Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

 2. An Unreasonable Increase In Your Water Bill

 Everyone develops a rough estimation of their monthly water bill over time.
-It is generally higher during hot weather and lowers during winters.
+It is generally higher during hot weather and lower during winter.
 If you are mindful of your water usage but still observe a sharp increase in the figures, it’s a sign of leakage.

-A little water damage, trickling and drizzling, doesn’t seem significant initially, but it can crunch up the numbers and register high water bills over an extended period.
-Additionally, you don’t know the size of the damage; it might be more extensive than expected and could cause significant wastage of water.
+A little water damage, trickling and drizzling, doesn’t seem significant initially, but it can add up and register high water bills over an extended period.
+Additionally, you don’t know the size of the damage; it might be more extensive than expected and could cause significant water waste.

 3. Damaged Walls And Warped Floor

-Persistent water leakage causes damage to the house, so look out for unusual water spots, chipping plaster, water stains, warped walls or damaged paint, blistering paint or paint flakes in the bathroom.
-Also, pay special attention to the corners and ceilings as they might warp or sag due to a leakage in the overhead pipes.
+Persistent water leakage damages the house, so look out for unusual water spots, chipping plaster, water stains, warped walls, damaged paint, blistering paint, or paint flakes in the bathroom.
+Also, pay special attention to the corners and ceilings, as they might warp or sag due to a leakage in the overhead pipes.

 Be sure to check the bathroom floor regularly.
 Warped flooring is an obvious sign of underlying leakage, but it can be difficult to notice if the floor is wet.
-We suggest planting your foot firmly and pressing the tile; you must call a professional plumber if it sags.
+We suggest planting your foot firmly and pressing the tile; if it sags, call a professional plumber.

 4. Mould And Mildew Spots

-Luckily, the mould colonies have characteristic smells and distinctive colours and are relatively easier to detect.
+Luckily, the mould colonies have characteristic smells and distinctive colours and are relatively more straightforward to detect.
 However, these minor mildew and mould spots are gruesome and unhygienic.

 Make it your priority to treat them on time before they decay further around your walls.
 A diluted bleach solution is an effective cure for it.